debashis-dev/Flowchart-Management/README.md

 - spring.jpa.show-sql=true
 <br>
 If you're using H2, make sure to mention the below properties <br>
-spring.datasource.url=jdbc:h2:mem:testdb
+- spring.datasource.url=jdbc:h2:mem:testdb
-spring.datasource.driverClassName=org.h2.Driver
+- spring.datasource.driverClassName=org.h2.Driver
-spring.datasource.username=sa
+- spring.datasource.username=sa
-spring.datasource.password=password
+- spring.datasource.password=password
-spring.jpa.database-platform=org.hibernate.dialect.H2Dialect
+- spring.jpa.database-platform=org.hibernate.dialect.H2Dialect
+Also if you want to change the port number, then mention it in application.properties
+- server.port = 9123 (required port number)

+## **Run Application**
+- Run the Application as well as the test cases from the IDE

+## **API Documentation**
+## **POST**